A place for the forgotten

 They began by teaching refugee children in Malaysia, following a syllabus provided by the United Nations High Commissioner for Refugees (UNHCR), with the vision of helping them to be able to receive the education they need in order to go further in life.

-After one day of volunteering, they were told by the headmaster of the school that it would soon be closing down due to a lack of financial resources for rent, materials and other expenses.
+At the end of their volunteering period, they were told by the headmaster of the school that it would soon be closing down due to a lack of financial resources for rent, materials and other expenses.

 Hearts of compassion